 Evolution, in a population, refers to a genetic modification occurring over a period of time.
 Consequently, the progeny appear different compared to their parents.
 It is as a result of the shuffling of genes leading to new characteristics hence aiding the entity in survival.

-This field is mainly constrained to the study of vertebrate animals.
-But how do we witness the evolution that has occurred several million years ago?
-Through an enormous amount of evidence that witnesses the occurrence of evolution.
-Comparative anatomy is one among the type of evidence.
+The stream chiefly involves the study of vertebrate animals.
+However, how do we observe the evolution which took place several million years ago?
+Through a vast amount of evidence that observes the evolution taking place.
+One of the type of evidence is Comparative anatomy.

-Homologous structures are similar in two organisms which have the same ancestors but the functions performed may or may not be the same.
-For instance whales, birds and humans all possess the same arm bone structure.
+Homologous structures are similar in two entities having similar ancestors, however, functionality may or may not be the same.
+For example, birds, whales and humans have the same structure of the arm bone.

 One more example of homologous structure is the forelimb structure which is same as that of cats and whales.
 It is believed that several million years ago, there thrived ancestors which were similar to whales and humans both.
 The evolved progeny was a new species.
 Further, even newer species evolved from such species.

 To learn more about comparative anatomy, visit BYJU’S.